The number of squares you can see is determined by one of the following equations. A range of 0 means you can see only what is in your current square.

 You will see the following entities on the map:

 IFF determines the status of an entity based on the owner of the entity.
-In future it will be possible to fake this and trick IFF into showing a different icon colour.
-IFF only functions when using electronic sensors, characters don't use IFF when using their own vision.
 If you or your faction are the commander/manager or pilot of the ship, vehicle, facility or station then the IFF status will be friendly unless the owner is marked otherwise on the IFF list.
 Entities will always be friendly if the owner of your ship, vehicle, facility or station is the same as their owner.

 See the IFF rules for a detailed explanation of IFF and instructions for changing your IFF settings.